 Of course, that ignores all the people whose livelihoods are tied directly to the travel industry (including one in every 10 workers here in Prague).

 Certainly, for the short term (at least through this year’s travel season) tourism is dead.
 Czech authorities, for example, have already said that even if life returns to some semblance of normality toward the start of summer, borders with neighboring countries like Germany and Austria are likely to remain closed in order to prevent the virus from re-entering the country.
 There’s no indication yet how soon those restrictions might be lifted.

 For the medium and longer period, I suppose the answer hinges on how severe, in terms of lives lost and economic cost, the pandemic turns out to be.
 Even in a best-case scenario, I can’t see global tourism revenue in 2021 coming in anywhere close to the 2019 numbers.

 I’ve even noticed some hopeful signs on Instagram (of all places).
-Instagram, in my opinion, has gotten better (not worse) in the coronavirus pandemic, and it's one of the few social media platforms I still regularly use.
+Instagram, in my opinion, has gotten better (not worse) in the pandemic, and it's one of the few social media platforms I still use.
 That all-pervasive influencer-driven, #mybestlife vibe of 2019 suddenly feels so out of touch with the current zeitgeist.
-It’s actually a pleasure these days to swipe through my feed and see inspiring photos of people home-schooling their kids, baking their sourdough or whatever else they’re doing to make the best of these trying times.
+It’s actually a pleasure these days to swipe through my feed and see inspiring photos of people home-schooling their kids, baking their sourdough bread or whatever else they’re doing to make the best of these trying times.